cdktf/cdktf-provider-launchdarkly/docs/teamMember.go.md

 - *Type:* *string

-The team member's role.
+The role associated with team member.

-This must be reader, writer, admin, or no_access.
-Team members must have either a role or custom role
+Supported roles are `reader`, `writer`, `no_access`, or `admin`.
+If you don't specify a role, `reader` is assigned by default.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/team_member#role TeamMember#role}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/team_member#role TeamMember#role}

 ---